ska-telescope/developer.skatelescope.org/src/tools/skao-bar.rst

 The artefact version will now be deleted and will no longer be available in the repository.

-Check artifact metadata and download it by name and version tag
+Check artefact metadata and download it by name and version tag
 ```````````````````````````````````````````````````````````````
 This is another straightforward example.
 We have an artefact that we want to download from the repository.
 For identifying it all we will need is the name and the tag of the artefact.